-I am a Co-Director of Quality International Dog Training Instructors (QIDTI), and am a signatory to the Registration Council for Dog Training and Behaviour Practitioners (RCDTBP), and I have lectured on canine behaviour on many occasions for different groups and organisations, nationally and internationally.
+I am a signatory to the Registration Council for Dog Training and Behaviour Practitioners (RCDTBP), and I have lectured on canine behaviour on many occasions for different groups and organisations, both nationally and internationally.

 I am a Member of the Kennel Club.

 I am a patron for the charity K9 Crusaders.
 I am a keen campaigner trying to make a difference for dogs in relation to their care and welfare, and am firmly against breed specific legislation, and have attended several of the London protests against it.

 I have talked on many radio programmes on the subject of dogs.
 I have also appeared on numerous television programmes talking on dogs and other animals.
 I was the behavioural trainer on the hugely successful BBC3 show Dog Borstal for all four series.
 I have also appeared on the BBC News, This Morning, Good Morning Britain and London Tonight, covering a variety of dog related subjects.
 I have written articles for most of the major national dog related magazines, such as Our dogs, Dogs Today, and Your Dog.